TRUSTED BY BUSINESS OWNERS ALL OVER Ireland

 Nothing, if you make that money back (and more).

 Honestly, as much as you like.
-You set your own PPC budget, and then your agency manages that budget for you (you will also need to factor in the agency management fee).
-The lowest monthly budget that we typically work with is around $1000 per month.
-This is around about the minimum spend that we could honestly get return on investment for.
+You set your own PPC budget, and then your online marketing agency manages that budget for you (you will also need to factor in the agency management fee).
+The lowest monthly budget that we typically work with is around €500 per month.
+This is just about the minimum spend that we could honestly get return on investment for.
 However, unlike traditional advertising, there really is no ceiling on the amount you could spend, since you can always target new customer segments with digital advertising by just adding more budget.
-PPC spend for large corporations that we work with reaches the hundreds of thousands per month (not that you need to spend this much—the point is that you can always grow your campaign if you have the advertising budget to work with).
+You can always grow your campaign if you have the advertising budget to work with.